Most Forgiving Putters In 2026 Tested And Reviewed

 Blade style putter

 Modern blade putters were once considered a huge improvement in forgiveness over their “bullseye” predecessors.
-The ability to carve some weight out of the back and move it to the edges and farther back in the body improved the ability of the putter to refrain from twisting during the stroke as well as through impact.
+The ability to carve some weight out of the back and move it to the edges and farther back in the body improved the ability of the putter to refrain from twisting during the putting stroke as well as through impact.

 These modifications have basically been taken to more and more extremes as designers have come up with new metals to use and machines that can cut more and more elaborate designs, as well as ways to balance heavier and heavier putter heads, all in search of maximum MOI.